sandialabs/Arcus/README.md

 ### Utilities

-The _Utilities_ package contains static classes for miscellaneous operations on specific types
+The _Utilities_ package contains static classes for miscellaneous operations on specific types.

 #### `IPAddressUtilities`